FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 > Note that the _SearchParams_' `customParameters` field is neither parsed nor stringified.
 > If you need custom parameters sent to FactFinder or appear in your URL, you will have to add them manually.
-> The tools described in this section provide options to apply relevant customisations.
+> The tools described in this section provide options to apply relevant customizations.

 Converting URL params to _SearchParams_ is done on page load in order to produce the initial search request based on the current URL params.
 It must be done manually in the `ffCoreReady` event handler.